Back to Blog

 Step 3: Submit Your Articles of Organization

-With your name chosen and your registered agent set, you are now ready to submit your articles of organization to officially form your new LLC.
-You will submit this form through the business formation form on Wisconsin's state website if you choose to do this on your own.
 You will need to provide the name of your LLC, your registered agent information, your office address, and the organizers or members of the business.
 You will then be asked to sign the document to certify it, add your contact information, and submit the payment for the form.
-To file your articles of organization online in Wisconsin it will cost you $130.
-The approval process is not instant, but typically you will get approval sent to your contact email within the same day.

-Your articles of organization will be the founding documents of your LLC, so it's important to ensure all the information you input is correct and updated.
+Your Articles of Organization will be the founding documents of your LLC, so it’s important to ensure all the information you input is correct and updated.
 Check the spelling of your name, addresses, and registered agent information to avoid having to pay extra fees to fix this after approval.

 Step 4: Draft an Operating Agreement

 As your business grows and starts to scale, having these responsibilities in writing is helpful to avoid internal disputes within your business and to ensure members understand how your processes and decision making is done.
-These documents also detail the process for members joining and leaving the business, and ensure theres are done in a standardized fashion.
+These documents also detail the process for members joining and leaving the business, and ensure these are done in a standardized fashion.
 Your operating agreement might be required by banks to open a business bank account, and these also help strengthen your liability protection by detailing how your business is keeping the separation between personal and business assets.

 Step 5: Obtain an EIN (Employer Identification Number) For Your Business